Inner Sunset Neighborhood Vibe

 The N-Judah streetcar – offering convenient access to downtown – runs through the heart of the neighborhood, along the Irving street shopping and dining corridor before jogging south to Judah at 9th Ave. on its way toward Ocean Beach.
 While some people will object to the noise, many buyers place a premium on homes that are a short walk to the N-Judah.

-The University of California at San Francisco (UCSF) has a large campus with two hospitals on the south-eastern border of the neighborhood.
-University students make up a good chunk of neighborhood residents, and help contribute to a young and dynamic neighbhorhood vibe.
-Golden Gate park is always just steps away, with a carousel, Koret children’s playground, museums (including the De Young Museum, California Academy of Sciences, botanical gardens and Conservatory of Flowers), the county fair building and the Big Rec fields being just a few of the park areas that are at your doorstep.
-Want to know more about real estate in the Inner Sunset?
-Give us a call or email us today.
+The University of California at San Francisco (UCSF) has a large campus with two hospitals on the southeastern border of the neighborhood.
+University students make up a good chunk of neighborhood residents and help contribute to a young and dynamic neighborhood vibe.
+Many UCSF employees also live in the neighborhood.

 Golden Gate Park is never too far away, and this is a definite selling point of homes for sale in the neighborhood.
 A carousel, the Koret children’s playground, museums (including the de Young Museum, California Academy of Sciences, botanical gardens, and Conservatory of Flowers), the county fair building and the Big Rec fields are just a few of the many park destinations that are only a short distance from the doorsteps of Inner Sunset homes.